Swan Lake: Tchaikovsky's influences

-In composing the score of Swan Lake, Tchaikovsky drew upon earlier works of his own.
-According to his nephew, Yuri Lvovich Davydov, and his niece, Anna Meck-Davydova, he had written a small ballet entitled The Lake of the Swans at their family home in 1871; this piece already featured the celebrated leitmotif later known as the "Swan’s Theme" or "Song of the Swans".
-He also re-used musical material from The Voyevoda, an opera abandoned in 1868, notably in the Entr’acte of the fourth scene and in the opening passages of the Finale (Act IV, No. 29).
-Furthermore, the Grand adage (the "Love Duet") of the second scene derives from the closing duet in his unfinished 1873 opera Undina.
+Tchaikovsky drew on previous compositions for his Swan Lake score.
+According to two of Tchaikovsky's relatives – his nephew Yuri Lvovich Davydov and his niece Anna Meck-Davydova – the composer had earlier created a little ballet called The Lake of the Swans at their home in 1871.
+This ballet included the famous Leitmotif, the "Swan's Theme" or "Song of the Swans".
+He also made use of material from The Voyevoda, an opera he had abandoned in 1868.
+Another number which included a theme from The Voyevoda was the Entr'acte of the fourth scene and the opening of the Finale (Act IV, No. 29).
+The Grand adage (a.k.a. the "Love Duet") from the second scene of Swan Lake was fashioned from the final love duet from his opera Undina, abandoned in 1873.

-By April 1876 the score had been completed and rehearsals commenced.
-Julius Reisinger soon began rejecting certain numbers as undanceable, even substituting music by other composers for some dances.
-Tchaikovsky objected to these alterations, and his music was ultimately restored.
-Although composer and choreographer were obliged to collaborate, both appeared to prefer working with as much independence from one another as possible.
-On occasion, Tchaikovsky even sought guidance from Alina Bryullova, a family acquaintance, regarding the composition of ballet music; she later recalled that, owing to her lack of expertise, she had been able to offer him "virtually no advice."
+By April 1876 the score was complete, and rehearsals began.
+Soon Reisinger began setting certain numbers aside that he dubbed "undanceable".
+Reisinger even began choreographing dances to other composers' music, but Tchaikovsky protested and his pieces were reinstated.
+Although the two artists were required to collaborate, each seemed to prefer working as independently of the other as possible.
+At times, Tchaikovsky actually ended up turning to Alina Bryullova, a family acquaintance, for advice on how he should write music for ballet; she later recalled that due to her lack of expertise she "could give him practically no advice."